HunterSides/DDR-React/README.md

 Once you've cloned the repo

 1. run npm install & npm start

-2. fund the Dash Address given (logged in the browsers console) & refresh browser (this step can take sometime on the first initialization)
+To use the uploader modal - - fund the Dash Address given (logged in the browsers console) & refresh browser (this step can take sometime on the first initialization) - When uploading reference the console to see information pertaining to upload data.

-3. When uploading reference the console to see information pertaining to upload data.
+To view the login page go to localhost:3000/login